The Collapse of Atomically-Cooled Primordial Haloes. I. High Lyman-Werner Backgrounds

-We have only considered the extreme of isothermal collapse in which no H$_2$ is present.
-In reality, such haloes were likely immersed in a variety of LW and H$^-$ photodetachment backgrounds that have been shown to allow some H$_2$ to survive.
-Previous studies performed for short evolution times indicate that small amounts of H$_2$ can self shield in the cores of haloes at intermediate and low LW backgrounds and cool the gas to lower temperatures.
-This leads to lower accretion rates that are thought to create stars that are a few thousand \Ms\ or a few tens of thousand \Ms, not 100,000 \Ms. Consequently, there may be two or more tiers of DCBH masses that lead to populations of quasars with intermediate masses at high redshifts, not just the 10$^9$ \Ms\ SMBHs at $z >$ 6.
+We only considered isothermal collapse, in which no H$_2$ is present.
+In reality, it is difficult to destroy all H$_2$ in the cores of massive haloes because of self shielding, even with very high LW backgrounds, and low to intermediate LW backgrounds were far more common in the early Universe.
+Studies have shown that even small amounts of H$_2$ can dramatically reduce central infall rates that only produce 3000 - 30,000 \Ms\ stars, not 100,000 \Ms\ stars \citep[see][]{latif21a}.
+There may thus have been two or three tiers of DCBH mass that led to populations of less massive quasars at high redshifts, not just the 10$^9$ \Ms\ SMBHs at $z >$ 6.
+H$_2$ cooling also promotes fragmentation of the gas that could create even less massive stars.
+Given that primordial haloes fragment even in the absence of H$_2$ cooling, it was likely a common occurence in all primordial haloes.
 We are investigating long-term disk evolution in a grid of LW backgrounds in all eight of our haloes now.

-Simulations of SMS evolution to date have only been performed with constant accretion rates, not the cosmological flows that create them.
-We are now modeling SMS growth in accretion flows from our Enzo runs with the Kepler stellar evolution code \citep{kep1,kep2}.
-If our models produce stars that are red and cool, the DCBH masses they yield will be self-consistent because radiation from the star will have been unable to alter its accretion history.
-Because our Enzo simulations do not yet bridge all the spatial scales of accretion onto the SMS and may therefore miss long-lived fragments on AU scales that could also become stars, the DCBH masses from our Kepler models will be upper limits because we assume all the accreted mass ends up in just one star.
-Nevertheless, they will be an important step towards truly {\em ab initio} simulations of DCBH birth.